-It is hoped that the glossary (which is relevant only to biology, human and social biology and agriculture) will prove helpful to candidates as a guide (i.e. it is neither exhaustive nor definitive).
+It is hoped that the glossary will prove helpful to candidates as a guide (i.e. it is neither exhaustive nor definitive).
 The glossary has been deliberately kept brief not only with respect to the number of terms included but also to the descriptions of their meanings.
 Candidates should appreciate that the meaning of a term must depend, in part, on its context.